Privacy Policy

 Moreover, Usercentrics shall store a cookie in your browser to be able to allocate your declaration(s) of consent or any revocations of the former.
 The data that are recorded in this manner shall be stored until you ask us to eradicate them, delete the Usercentrics cookie or until the purpose for archiving the data no longer exists.
 This shall be without prejudice to any mandatory legal retention periods.

 Usercentrics uses cookies to obtain the declarations of consent mandated by law.
 The legal basis for the use of specific technologies is Art.
-6 Sect.
-1 Sentence 1 lit. c GDPR.
+6(1)© GDPR.

-Our company has executed a Contract Data Processing Agreement with Usercentrics.
-This is an agreement mandated by data privacy protection legislation that warrants that Usercentrics processes all personal data of our website visitors exclusively in compliance with our instructions and in compliance with the GDPR.
+We have concluded a data processing agreement (DPA) for the use of the above-mentioned service.
+This is a contract mandated by data privacy laws that guarantees that they process personal data of our website visitors only based on our instructions and in compliance with the GDPR.

 Contact form